The Short-Term Memory API

 In the previous lesson, you learned how the conversation graph schema is structured.
 The neo4j-agent-memory library manages this schema automatically through a simple async API.

-In this lesson, you will learn the seven short-term memory methods and the Cypher each one generates.
+In this lesson, you will learn the short-term memory methods and the Cypher the library generates under the hood.

 python